 The Company entered into the Merger Agreement with NGA, a special purpose acquisition company, on June 22, 2021.
-On November 10, 2021, as part of the Business Combination, Merger Sub, a newly formed subsidiary of NGA, merged with and into Embark Trucks.
+On November 10, 2021, as part of the Business Combination, NGAB Merger Sub Inc., a newly formed subsidiary of

+NGA ("Merger Sub"), merged with and into Embark Trucks.
 In connection with the consummation of the Business Combination, the separate corporate existence of Merger Sub ceased; Embark Trucks survived and became a wholly owned subsidiary of NGA, which was renamed Embark Technology, Inc.

 The Business Combination was accounted for as a reverse recapitalization, in accordance with GAAP.
-Under the guidance in ASC 805, Embark was treated as the "acquired" company for financial reporting purposes.
+Under the guidance in ASC 805, Embark was treated as the "acquirer" company for the accounting purposes.
 Embark Trucks was deemed the accounting predecessor of the combined business, and Embark Technology, Inc., as the parent company of the combined business, was the successor SEC registrant, meaning that Embark's financial statements for previous periods will be disclosed in the registrant's periodic reports filed with the SEC.
 The Business Combination had a significant impact on Embark's reported financial position and results as a consequence of the reverse recapitalization.
-The most significant changes in Embark's reported financial position and results were a net increase in cash of \$243.9 million, net of transaction costs for the Business Combination of \$70.2 million.
-As of March 31, 2022 and December 31, 2021, the Company had warrant liabilities of \$27.3 million and \$49.4 million, respectively.
+The most significant change in Embark's reported financial position and results was a net increase in cash of \$243.9 million, net of transaction costs for the Business Combination of \$70.2 million.